 Fig S1.
 Comparison of depth of the 26.0 isopycnal (A-C) and isothermal layer depth (D-F) between CTD values and ROMS overall (A,D), by year (B,E), and by latitude for 2012-2018 (C,F).

-Fig S2: Length-frequency distribution for market squid collected in the Northwest Fisheries Science Center Pre-Recruit Survey (red) and the Rockfish Recruitment and Ecosystem Assessment Survey (blue).
+Fig S2: Length-frequency distribution for market squid collected in the Northwest Fisheries Science Center Pre-Recruit Survey (n=434; 2011-2019; red) and the Rockfish Recruitment and Ecosystem Assessment Survey (n=16262; 2004-2018; blue).

 Fig S3.
 All California Department of Fish and Wildlife commercial fishing blocks (A) and blocks that are used for comparison of model landings which average >5 landings per year and are not ‘offshore’ blocks (B).
 ‘Offshore’ blocks are the largest offshore blocks in (A).